 Design 101 is a book in its own right, not a blog, but to encapsulate its importance in one paragraph...

 It’s an unpleasant fact of life: no matter how incredible your book is, if you neglect to do book marketing and gain publicity, few people will read it.
 Most independent authors are hesitant—or unable—to spend big money on book marketing and publicity.
 With so many elements at play, it can be impossible to know which specific blog post, article, or interview will yield the best results.
 Fortunately, there are several free and low-cost ways you can promote your book.

 These days, the most successful authors know that a professional approach to your career means careful investments in equipment (computer, software, connections, etc.) and in author services.
 There’s another investment, however, that tends to be overlooked: author travel.

 Your distribution list may seem like a simple collection of email addresses, but it’s so much more than that.
 When it comes to promotions, building your mailing list is the basis for your entire marketing strategy.
 Whether you’re providing updates on an upcoming publication or sharing information about author events, your email marketing lets you reach fans with important information to raise your visibility, encourage brand engagement, and drive book sales.

 Writing can be a lonely pursuit.
 Too many authors feel like they have to do it all by themselves, writing, revising, and seeking publication in solitude.
 Fortunately, there are more opportunities to build author connections in-person and online than ever before and these author connections are one of your best self-publishing tools for building your author platform.

-Welcome to part two of our ongoing series outlining Indie Author Fringe—a free, online conference presented by the Alliance of Independent Authors, offering non-stop advice and inspiration on key self-publishing topics.
+Welcome to the third and final part of our ongoing series outlining Indie Author Fringe (IAF), a series of free, online conferences for independent publishers presented by the Alliance of Independent Authors, offering non-stop advice and inspiration, organized around key self-publishing topics.